Battle of Fulford: Background

 Tostig, the exiled brother of Godwinson, also felt he had a claim to the English throne.
 During his exile, he lived in Flanders, from where, according to the Anglo-Saxon Chronicle, he invaded England in May 1066 against his brother.
 At Sandwich, Tostig is said to have enlisted and impressed sailors.
 He then sailed north, where he battled Edwin, the Earl of Mercia.
 After a quick defeat at the mouth of the Humber, he arrived in Scotland under the protection of King Malcolm III.
 Later he met, and made a pact with, Harald Hardrada, King of Norway, whereby he agreed to support Hardrada in his invasion of England.
 The medieval historian Orderic Vitalis has a different version of this story; he says that Tostig travelled to Normandy to enlist the help of William, Duke of Normandy.
 Then, as William was not ready to get involved at that stage, Tostig sailed from the Cotentin Peninsula, but because of storms ended up in Norway, and made his pact with Harald Hardrada there.
 Whether in Norway or Scotland, it is certain that Tostig allied himself with Hardrada, as they fought side by side at the Battle of Fulford.
 Tostig was a useful ally for Hardrada not only because he was the brother of his adversary, but also because he knew the terrain.

-Hardrada, like Tostig, William of Normandy and King Harold Godwinson, was another claimant to the throne.
-Hardrada set sail for England in September 1066, stopping in Orkney to pick up supplies, and was later reinforced by Tostig, who brought soldiers and ships.
-They sailed together along the River Ouse towards the city of York.
+Hardrada was a claimant to the throne, just like Tostig, William and Harold Godwinson; he set sail for England in September 1066, stopping in Orkney to resupply, before merging his forces with Tostig's soldiers and ships.
+Together they sailed along the River Ouse towards the city of York.
 In Orderic Vitalis's version, it says that in the month of August Hardrada and Tostig set sail across the wide sea with a favourable wind and landed in Yorkshire.
 They arrived at the mouth of the Humber on 18 September.
 Having disembarked from their ships, their armies quickly moved towards York.
-On 20 September 1066, they were confronted by Godwinson's earls, Edwin and Morcar.
+On 20 September 1066, they were confronted by Harold Godwinson's earls, Edwin and Morcar.